This is the final draft of an essay that will be published in Understanding Nietzsche, Understanding Modernism by Bloomsbury Publishing in 2018.

 The second stanza begins and ends, again, with the refrain, “And death shall have no dominion.”
 The second image brings us under the winding sea where the dead “shall not die windily” – drowned, they will not be killed by the sea, nor will they be granted last words.
 They will twist on racks, their sinews giving way, strapped to a wheel, yet they shall not break.
 Faith will break in two in their hands, and even though they are tortured, they will not crack.
 This image presents a conflicting, if ironic, sense of immortality, susceptible of a Blakean or Nietzschean interpretation.
-The Christian reading regards this second stanza as Hell, but in the sense of eternal punishment.
-Yet, if this is Hell, it does not celebrate God’s justice, but the resistance of the transgressors and lovers against the torturers – and the refusal of the “devils” to acquiesce to faith in otherworldly nihilism.
+The devout Christian reading regards this second stanza as Hell, and specifically in the sense of eternal punishment.
+Yet, if this is Hell, it does not celebrate God’s justice, but the eternal resistance of the transgressors and lovers against the torturers – and the refusal of the “devils” to acquiesce to faith in otherworldly nihilism.

 With the stark contradiction standing before us, threatening the very binary structure of innocence and guilt, of redemption and resurrection, we turn to the third stanza.

 Third Image – Stanza Three